-In 2019, NFCT Company Limited ("NFCT"), a subsidiary company which is 100 percent owned by the Company, invested in tanks for fuel oil storage project ("Project"), located in the general industrial zone, no. 2 I-2 Road, Map Ta Phut Industrial Estate, Map Ta Phut Sub-district, Mueang Rayong District, Rayong Province, on the leased land according to the industrial land lease agreement from Map Ta Phut Industrial Estate for a lease period of 30 years to provide liquid storage for oil storage and logistic services in transportation of oil through pipelines for the Shell Company of Thailand Limited for a period of 12 years with the right to extend the period of contract for another 5 years, totaling of 17 years term.
-Thus, the Project will have a stable return and a suitable and satisfactory rate of return from the investment.
-Currently, the Project is under construction as according to the plan, which is expected to be open for service in the third quarter of 2021 which NFCT could recognize the revenue from providing logistics and liquid storage services immediately when NFCT starts to generate service incomes and reflects the overall picture of the Company's financial status and operating results which would contribute higher incomes and better cash flows and improved liquidity as well as beneficial to the investment of other projects in the future.
+Furthermore, In 2020 NFCW Company limited ("NFCW") a subsidiary which is 100 percent by the Company, invested in area development to support and service for the operators of structure assembly and pipe system yare, and the operators of dismantling/cutting yard for the conveying pipe part of oil rig project ("Project"), located in the general industrial zone, no.2 I-2 Road, Map Ta Phut Industrial Estate, Map Ta Phut Sub-district, Mueang Rayong District, Rayong Province, on the leased land according to the industrial land lease agreement from Map Ta Phut Industrial Estate for a lease period 30 years to provide area development service for customers who want to use area behind the port, operators of structure assembly and pipe system yard, and the operators of dismantling/cutting yard for the conveying pipe part of oil rig project with full facilities.
 In this regard, the Company applies feasibility study tools to assess any projects before investing which will help to control and limit the risk to an acceptable level.